systopia/de.systopia.newsletter/docs/index.md

 actions to receive and update mailing preferences submitted from your external forms.

-Finally the extension will provide custom token that can be used in mailings to direct users to your subscription management pages.
+Finally, the extension will provide custom token that can be used in mailings to direct users to your subscription management pages.

 ## Features